CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 6. Turkey

-Yup, believe it or not, many pediatricians are now recommending introducing meats into baby’s diet fairly early, around 8 months or so.
+Believe it or not, many pediatricians recommend introducing meats into baby’s diet fairly early, around 8 months or so.
 (Just ask your doctor first.)
 Turkey is rich in protein and iron (if it’s dark meat).
 It can be pureed with a little water or fruit, or chopped into tiny pieces for a toddler who’s already a good chewer.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.